AetherLibs/Aero/README.md

 - [GitLab](https://about.gitlab.com/) is what we use to host all of the source code, as well as run automated CI actions

 On its own, Aero is pretty cool.
 But there are some tools we use to extend this even further.
 Those are:
-- [The ravy.org API](https://ravy.org/api) - A swiss-army-knife for images, a huge yet transparent global ban list, and a lot of utilities
+- [The ravy.org API](https://ravy.org/api) - A swiss-army-knife for anything security-related
 - [Perspective](https://www.perspectiveapi.com/) - An API using machine learning to reduce toxicity online
 - [DiscordRep](https://discordrep.com) - An online fraud prevention project
 - [Dank Memer Imgen](https://dankmemer.services/) - An image generation API for generating memes and more